 The Company's cash and cash equivalents are comprised of bank deposits and a savings account.
-Accounts payable and accrued liabilities of \$173,594 are due in the first quarter of 2019.
-At December 31, 2018, the Company had cash and cash equivalents, and amounts receivable of \$202,003 and \$3,456, respectively.
-Cash used in operating activities for the year ended December 31, 2018 was \$1,416,245.
+Accounts payable and accrued liabilities of \$179,387 are due in the second quarter of 2019.
+At March 31, 2019, the Company had cash and cash equivalents, and accounts receivable of \$70,396 and \$1,882, respectively.
+Cash used in operating activities for the period ended March 31, 2019 was \$131,511 (See "Subsequent event" in this Report).

 The ability of the Company to continue is dependent upon the Company's ability to generate future profitable operations and receive continued financial support from its development partner and shareholders, primarily by way of loans from KGHM and from equity financing.
 The Company will need to raise or borrow money for its activities.
 Current sources of future funding are undetermined, and management will continue to review potential financings options as the need arises.
 There is no certainty that the Company will be able to receive continued financial support in the future.
-Management believes that even with the financings completed in the Period, the Company will need external financings in order to fund further exploration.
+The Company will need external financings in order to fund further exploration.
+Existing working capital is not expected to be sufficient to cover non-discretionary operating expenditures for the next twelve months.
+(See "Subsequent event" in this Report)

-Capital resources
+Capital Resources